 Network Address Translation (NAT) is a big part of connectivity for online multiplayer games, deciding how incoming traffic is handled.
 For gamers, your NAT type can play a huge role in who you can play with, establishing barriers if it's not set up right.
-There are a bunch of reasons you may have strict or even double NAT types showing on your network, but with the help of port forwarding, you can easily overcome the hurdles.
-It's not the only method — for many folks just ensuring Universal Plug and Play (UPnP) enabled on their router will be enough.
-Here's how to set it up on the PlayStation 4.
+There are many reasons you may have strict or even double NAT types showing on your network, but with the help of port forwarding, you can easily overcome the hurdles.
+But it's not the only method.

 How to port forward your PlayStation 4

-- Note the IP address of your console.
-This will be required later in the port forwarding process.
+4. Note the IP address of your console.
+This is required later in the port forwarding process.

-- Log in to your router's control settings.
-A good place to start if you haven't done it before is checking on your router, as many might have the information on a sticker.
+6. Log into your router's control settings.
+If you haven't done it before, a good place to start is checking on your router, as many might have the information on a sticker.

-- Manually assign a static IP address to your PS4 console, using the data from step four and potentially step five depending on your router.
-In Google WiFi, for example, you'll find it in the Advanced networking section of the companion app.
+7. Manually assign a static IP address to your PS4 console, using the data from step four and potentially step five depending on your router.
+In Google Wi-Fi, for example, you'll find it in the Advanced networking section of the companion app.

-Now give everything a reboot to make sure it's all kick-started properly and you should see an improvement in your NAT type.
+Now give everything a reboot to make sure it's all appropriately kick-started, and you should see an improvement in your NAT type.

 Follow the first three steps above to check it out.
-There are three types of NAT that will be found on the PlayStation 4 — 1 being open, 2 being moderate, and 3 being strict — so see what your results change to when you're done.
-In my case, I used this method and managed to relieve the double NAT caused by using Google Wifi with an ISP router that can't be put into modem only mode.
+You'll find three types of NAT on the PlayStation 4: 1 being open, 2 being moderate, and 3 being strict.
+So be sure to see what your results change to when done.
+In my case, I used this method and managed to relieve the double NAT caused by using Google Wi-Fi with an ISP router that can't be put into modem-only mode.

-Realistically, a PlayStation and access to your router are all you need, but a decent Ethernet cable will speed your connection up a lot and will offer you better download speeds and connectivity when playing online games.
+Realistically, a PlayStation and access to your router are all you need, but a decent Ethernet cable will speed up your connection and offer you better download speeds and connectivity when playing online games.

 The Braided cord and premium connectors make the DanYee Cat 7 cable a great choice for your PlayStation 4 needs.
 The price is right too.